Stocks Rebound, on Pace for Monthly Gains

 -- Mexican peso rises after State of the Union speech

-Global stocks and bonds mostly rebounded Wednesday after a selloff, keeping major indexes on track for solid monthly gains.
+Global stocks and bonds mostly steadied Wednesday after a selloff, keeping major equity benchmarks on track for one of their best Januarys on record.

 In a busy day for markets, investors were parsing President Donald Trump's first State of the Union address, a slew of corporate earnings and Janet Yellen's final meeting as leader of the Federal Reserve later in the day.